daattali/beautiful-jekyll/README.md

 You can look at the top of [`aboutme.md`](./aboutme.md) or [`index.html`](./index.html) as more examples.

-**Important takeaway: ALWAYS add the YAML front matter to EVERY page, which is two lines with three dashes.
+**Important takeaway: ALWAYS add the YAML front matter, which is two lines with three dashes, to EVERY page.
 If you have any parameters, they go between the two lines.**
 If you don't include YAML then your file will not use the template.

 ## Features